MAY 16 (FRI)

 Raoul Wallenberg Institute of Human Rights and Humanitarian Law,

-International Centre for the Promotion of Human Rights at the Local and Regional Levels under the auspices of UNESCO, University of Graz UNESCO Chair in Human Rights and Human Security, Chonnam National University May 18 institute, Gwangju International Center
+International Centre for the Promotion of Human Rights at the Local and Regional Levels under the auspices of UNESCO, University of Graz UNESCO Chair in Human Rights and Human Security, The May 18 Institute Chonnam National University, Gwangju International Center

 Human Rights Activists Workshop

-Human Rights City’s Human Rights Protection System Proposed by Activists
+Human Rights Cities’ Human Rights Protection System Proposed by Activists

 MODERATOR